-She was born in Sudan and came to Minnesota when she was two-years-old, where her parents left behind their careers of being a lawyer and teacher.
-She and her younger sister, Ma'ab, are best friends.
+She was born in Sudan and came to Minnesota when she was two years old.
+Her parents left behind their law and teaching careers.
+She and her younger sister, Maab, are best friends.
 Education is very important in her home.